Itō Hirobumi: Speaking tours, treaty revision, and foreign relations

 A major national goal during Itō's career was the revision of the unequal treaties imposed on Japan by Western powers in the mid-19th century.
 The new treaties, which abolished extraterritoriality and partially restored tariff autonomy, came into effect in July–August 1899.
 Itō saw this as a momentous occasion, marking Japan's full entry into the international community and the "mixed residence" (naichi zakkyo) of Japanese and foreigners.
 He countered fears of economic invasion by arguing that opening the country would facilitate Japan's economic growth through competition and the absorption of Western knowledge and experience.
-His primary concern was that Japan should face the world "with the magnanimity of a great nation" and maintain its "civilized" status.
+He argued that Japan should face the world "with the magnanimity of a great nation" and maintain its "civilized" status.

 His views on patriotism (aikokushin) were pragmatic, emphasizing economic development and national wealth creation over ideological fervor or jingoism.
 "Without wealth the culture of the people cannot advance", he stated, advocating for patriotism that served practical ends.